 - A dent, scratch or scrape smaller than the largest circle is wear and tear

 I think there’s a sense that they’ve managed to eliminate many, if not most, of the frivolous claims, thanks to training employees to use the Damage Evaluator.
+(That is, when they use it.)
 But how do you eliminate the rest?

 First, it may be a good idea to circulate these Damage Evaluators to customers.
 Specifically, in the envelope of their rental agreement.
 Why would you share this only with employees?
 Travelers need to know what is and isn’t damage, too.